CNN coverage of Democratic debate seen by 8.7 million

 “Perhaps someone should explain to Don that he is supposed to be neutral, unbiased and fair,” Trump tweeted.

-In a question posed to former Rep. Beto O’Rourke on Tuesday night about healing the nation’s racial divide, Lemon said that Trump “is pursuing an election strategy based in part on racial division.”
-In a later question to Sen. Amy Klobuchar, Lemon said, “what do you say to those Trump voters who prioritize the economy over the president’s bigotry?”
+In a question posed to former Rep. Beto O’Rourke on Tuesday night about healing the nation’s racial divide, Lemon said Trump “is pursuing an election strategy based in part on racial division.”
+In a later question to Sen. Amy Klobuchar, Lemon asked, “What do you say to those Trump voters who prioritize the economy over the president’s bigotry?”

 A spokeswoman said CNN would not comment on Trump’s tweet.